Vietnam.vn - Nền tảng quảng bá Việt Nam

 There are many ways to describe cold rain.
 For example, rain that falls to the ground and then freezes is called "freezing rain".

-The second type is "hail", many of you probably think of "hail".
-Actually, "hail" often appears in hot air areas, with large ice particles and thunderstorms.
-"Sleet" is when rain/ice drops fall through a hot air area, turn into water, then fall down into cold air, the water drops freeze, that is hail.
-Simply put, "sleet" is "hail" when the temperature is very low; and "hail" is hail when there is a thunderstorm, in a warm temperature.
+The second type is "hail", which many of you probably think of as "hail".
+Actually, "hail" often appears in areas with hot air, large ice particles, and thunderstorms.
+"Sleet" is when rain/ice drops fall through a hot air area, turn into water, and then fall down into cold air, the water drops freeze, which means hail.
+Simply put, "sleet" is "hail" when the temperature is very low; and "hail" is hail during a thunderstorm, in a warm temperature area.

 Quang Nguyen (Moon ESL)